 Skip to Content

-Dr. Buinewicz emeritus, Chief of Plastic Surgery and Reconstructive Surgery at Abington Memorial Hospital and staff member at Hunterdon Medical Center, as well as a triple board-certified surgeon, is dedicated to breast reconstruction after breast cancer surgery.
+Dr. Buinewicz, Emeritus Chief of Plastic Surgery and Reconstructive Surgery at Abington Hospital and staff member at Hunterdon Medical Center, as well as a triple board-certified surgeon, is dedicated to breast reconstruction after breast cancer surgery.
 He has over 23 years of experience in breast reconstruction after lumpectomy and mastectomy surgery.
 Buinewicz Plastic Surgery is located in Doylestown, PA and Flemington, NJ, and serves the men and women who live in Hunterdon County, NJ and Bucks County, PA.

 Using state-of-the-art medical techniques, Dr. Buinewicz can create a breast that very closely resembles an individual’s natural breasts.
 The reconstruction surgery is provided by a team approach.
 Dr. Buinewicz works closely with your breast surgeon and oncologist to create a plan of short term and long term reconstruction.
 Dr. Buinewicz provides recommendations with regard to counseling not only for the patient but also family members.
-The potential testing of the BRAC gene is discussed dependent on family history and patient risk factors.
 You will be guided throughout your reconstruction by Dr. Buinewicz and his office team of nurses and medical assistants.
 From the time of your consultation through to the reconstructive result, office members will be there to assist you with any questions or concerns.

 What is Breast Reconstruction?